SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 solved without journaling: if a non-bucket entry is deleted, its file and ring entry must be deallocated, but there is no order in which these operations can be performed without corruption of some form given a crash between the two operations.
-If the metadata is removed first and we crash, we'll forget that we need to delete the data file, while if the data is deleted first, then the metadata will end up pointing to the void.
+If the metadata is removed first and we crash, we'll forget that we need to delete the data file; if the data is deleted first, then the metadata will end up pointing to the void.

 Thus, I decided that local ring corruption was acceptable given the enhanced efficiency of not using a journal.